InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 <!-- Slide 3: Key Message

 Technically, ISPO is an acronym.
-InnerSource Programs Office.
-Often however, the people doing ISPO related work in a company aren't in their own team.
+It stands for InnerSource Programs Office.

-They are part of an OSPO, part of a centralized engineering team, maybe they are single person working under a head engineering.
+Often the people doing ISPO related work in a company aren't in a team called ISPO.

-It is variable... and for our purpoeses though, it is just someone with InnerSource responsibilities (however you define that) be it on an OSPO, platform engineering, or any other centralized group.
+They are in a team with larger scope of responsibilities and InnerSource is one aspect.
+For convience, we say ISPO.

 -->